 Some other benefits of the program include specialty certificates that can speed up the licensure process.
 The Education Specialist: Counseling or School Counseling (Ed.S) adds expertise to school counselors who already have a master’s degree.

-“Many state licensure boards will allow postgraduate courses to count towards a certain percentage of the required clinical hours.
-Both of those programs are 30 credit hours; typically for licensure boards in Florida, Georgia and Alabama, those 30 hours of classroom study can reduce the required clinical time by up to 2,000 hours,” says Dr. Crawford.
+Specifically for the Counseling Ed.S and School Counseling Ed.S programs, “Many state licensure boards will allow postgraduate courses to count towards a certain percentage of the required clinical hours.
+Both of those programs are 30 credit hours; typically for licensure boards in Florida, Georgia, and Alabama, those 30 hours of classroom study can reduce the required clinical time by up to 2,000 hours,” says Dr. Crawford.
 “And as far as convenience goes, both of those programs are 100% online — it doesn’t get more convenient than that.”

 Projected Growth in Counseling Jobs

 For those interested in a career in counseling, the job outlook is robust.
-Counselors work in so many settings, says Dr. Crawford, “We are everywhere — from the schools, mental health clinics and vocational rehabilitation centers we already mentioned to other lesser-known settings such as businesses with Employee Assistance Programs (EAP), child protective service agencies, community organizations and churches.”
+Counselors work in so many settings, says Dr. Crawford, “We are everywhere — from the schools, private practice, mental health clinics, and vocational rehabilitation centers.
+We also provide professional counseling services in settings such as corporate businesses with Employee Assistance Programs (EAP), child protective service agencies, community organizations, and churches.”

 With so many places to serve, counseling jobs provide many professional options.
 Dr. Crawford also notes the flexibility inherent in the field.
-“There are many, many things you can do as a professional counselor, especially once you become licensed,” she says, “and we need more mental health professionals to fill in the gaps.”
+“There are many, many things one can do as a professional counselor, especially once one become licensed,” she says, “and we need more mental health professionals to fill in the gaps.”

 Challenges and Self-Care for Counselors